Tovarichtch/hypseus_singe_daphne_bezels/README.md

   - `johnnyrocknoir`
   - `WSJR_HD`

-# Missing bezels with 16:9 ratio (parent ROM only, excluding all clones/fanmades):
+# Missing bezels

+With 16:9 ratio (parent ROM only, excluding all clones/fanmades).

 Daphne: